yaaminiv/yaaminiv.github.io/_posts/2024-03-18-Green-Crab-Experiment-2023-Part44.md

 I have two more rounds of extractions before I can send off the next batch of samples!
 These will encompass all TTR crabs with associated samples at various timepoints.
 Afterwards, I'll have another four batches of extractions and PCR for all remaining samples.

+But first, I need to re-extract [one batch of samples](https://yaaminiv.github.io/Green-Crab-Experiment-2023-Part43/) since my previous extractions had a contaminated extraction blank (but clean PCR blank).

 ### Methods

 **Chelex Extraction**: